KoopaKiy/discord-guides/user/inviting-bot-account.md

 **1.** Select your server you want to add them to.
 Remember, you need Manage Server permission for the server to even show up here.

-**2.** What permissions you want to give the bot by default.
+**2.** Choose what permissions you want to give the bot by default.
 I trust RH1-N0, so I gave him all of them.

 **3.** Authorize the bot to join your server.

 The bot should now be in your server!
-If you gave it added permissions, it should even have it's own role with those permissions that you can then edit or delete.
+If you gave it added permissions, it should have it's own role with those permissions that you can then edit or delete.